Unemployment fraud overwhelms states across the U.S., a look at the scope of the problem in Indiana

 “There are a number of ways that they gain it.
 I think most of it, they’re just buying it wholesale on the dark web,” said Swetnam.

-“Typically these are syndicates,” said Michael Hathaway, Chief Operating Officer and owner of Certified Fraud and Forensic Investigations (CNFI).
+“Typically these are syndicates,” said Michael Hathaway, Chief Operating Officer and owner of Certified Fraud and Forensic Investigations.

 “They’re really smart-minded criminals who are putting all of these assets together, who are buying the data, going on the dark web,” he said.
 “You can buy one person’s identification for five cents basically.
 That’s the lowest rate.”